BijitS/Geekster-Assignments/README.md

 1. Write a program that checks if a number is a Prime number. take the user input.
 2. Java Program to calculate power of a number

+Java Practice 2 Includes;-

+1. Check if a year is leap year or not
+2. Find permutation and combination of numbers
+3. Java Program To Calculate Distance Between Two Points
+4. Sum of even and odd digits
+5. Reverse a number
+6. WAP to print first x terms of the series 3N + 2 which are not multiples of 4.
+7. Compound Intrest

+Java Concept 3 Includes:-

+1. Left Triangle Star Pattern
+2. Pyramid Pattern
+3. Diamond Shape Pattern